Higeco/rust-asap/README.md

 # Runs a simple keyserver.
 cargo run -p keyserver

-# In a different shell, run the tests serially:
+# In a different shell, run the tests with the following command:
-RUST_TEST_THREADS=1 cargo test
+./support/test.sh
 ```

 ## References